Finepart | Waterjet Cutter | Waterjet kerf angle – About kerf & taper in waterjet cutting

-What is the waterjet kerf angle? – In this article we cover what you need to know about kerf and taper, what affects the kerf, and how to adjust the waterjet cutter to compensate for the kerf angle.
+In this article we cover definition of kerf, kerf angle, what you need to know about kerf and taper, what affects the kerf, and how to adjust your waterjet machine to compensate for the kerf angle.

 The kerf width primarily depends on the diameter of the jet but it is also affected by the time the material is exposed to the jet.

-The center part of the kerf will be subjected to more particle impacts compared to near the sides of the kerf.
+The center part of the kerf will be subjected to more particle impacts in the abrasive waterjet cutting process compared to near the sides of the kerf.
 This will result in quicker material removal at the centre and less removal at the sides.
 Consequently, the width of the cut will be wider at the top than at the bottom.

 If the feed rate (cutting speed) is reduced and there is more jet stream exposure time, more material towards the bottom will be removed.
 As the jet will exhibit a diverging shape, the kerf will also become wider at the bottom with reduced feed rates.